Marketing systems

 Lifecycle stages and segmentation map

-We define segments, funnel stages, client states and the movement logic across marketing and sales.
+We define segments, funnel stages, client states and movement logic across marketing and sales.

 Trigger map and lead routing

-We design triggers, qualification rules, sales handoff logic, escalation points and workflow launches.
+We design triggers, qualification rules, sales handoff logic and workflow launches.

 Fields, events and integration scheme

-We define the CRM fields, statuses, events and system connections required for a working operating layer.
+We define the CRM fields, statuses, events and system connections required for a working layer.

 First-wave workflows and KPI logic